Hong Kong Arts Centre: Hong Kong Art School

-Hong Kong Art School (HKAS) was officially established as a division of the Hong Kong Arts Centre.
+Hong Kong Art School (香港藝術學院, HKAS) was officially established as a division of the Hong Kong Arts Centre.

 The school is an accredited institute.
 The programmes offered by the school focus on four core academic areas that include Fine Art, Applied Art, Media Art and Drama Education.
 Its academic levels include Foundation Diploma, Higher Diploma, Bachelor's degree, and master's degree.

 It has a campus site in Shau Kei Wan and additional studio space at the Jockey Club Creative Arts Centre in Shek Kip Mei.